 The dining hall at Our Place was stuffed Thursday afternoon as patrons lined up for a special latke lunch to celebrate Hanukkah.

 The shredded-potato main was served with soup and salad, and took 50 kilograms of potatoes, 15 litres of sour cream, 100 litres of vegetable soup and 50 heads of lettuce to serve the anticipated 450 recipients.
+The meal was put together by volunteers from the Avodah Social Action Group of Congregation Emanu-El.

 “I think it’s wonderful,” said patron Roberta Touchie.
 “I was asking for the recipe because I think it’s just awesome, so much flavour.”